aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 ### Search by text, address, business names, city, and more

-The `Geo.searchByText()` function enables you to search by free-form text, such as an address, name, city, or region to allow you to search for places or points of interest.
+The `Geo.searchByText()` API enables you to search for places or points of interest by free-form text, such as an address, name, city, or region.

 ```javascript
 Geo.searchByText("Amazon Go Store")